pawelngei/alxd.org/content/09en_32c3_ten_years_after_we_lost_the_war.md

 The [Chaos Communication Congress](https://en.wikipedia.org/wiki/Chaos_Communication_Congress) traditionally takes place in Congress Center Hamburg, the biggest German port city.
 It's organized every year by [Chaos Computer Club](https://en.wikipedia.org/wiki/Chaos_Computer_Club) which has managed to give German hackers a good name, making it probably the only country openly accepting the hacker movement without prejudice.
 Both the Congress and the Club gather a spectrum of individuals - from lonely security researchers, inventive makers and unconventional artists to political activists and loud anarchists, all sharing similar values and working hand-in-hand.

 The event can itself rival US [DEF CON](https://en.wikipedia.org/wiki/DEF_CON) and [Black Hat Briefings](https://en.wikipedia.org/wiki/Black_Hat_Briefings) and every fourth year is accompanied by [Chaos Communication Camp](https://en.wikipedia.org/wiki/Chaos_Communication_Camp), taking place in the relative wilderness of German countryside.
-Both of the C3s are distinguished by their organizational mastery achieved through hundreds or thousands of skilled volunteers doing everything from cleaning and conflict resolving to subtitling, translating and streaming all the talks live and uploading cleaned-up versions as soon as they are off the air.
-They do it completely for free (and an ability to buy a special Engel version of CCC apparel).
+Both of the C3s are distinguished by their organizational mastery achieved through hundreds or thousands of skilled volunteers.
+They do everything from cleaning and resolving arising conflicts to subtitling, translating and streaming all the talks live.
+Cleaned-up versions are uploaded almost as soon as they are off the air.
+They do it completely for free (and an Angel t-shirt).

 The physical world is only a part of the Congress: life in both the Internet and local networks is buzzing with activity.
 Every hall and room has its own IRC channel and questions from there - read aloud by the Communication Angels - are as important as the ones from the meatspace.
 32C3 wiki is full of of ads for last-minute workshops, calls for help in a project and dating sections (Hacker looking for a Hardware).

 There's also a local GSM network, with all internal and external calls completely free (after a 5 EUR activation fee).
+You can also call a call's number and hear live translation of the talk by the interpreting Angel - both en/de and de/en, virtually stripping the language barrier.

 It would be strange if a Congress didn't have it's own suite of mobile apps, including the [schedule](https://f-droid.org/repository/browse/?fdfilter=32c3&fdid=nerd.tuxmobil.fahrplan.congress), [schedule conflict resolver](https://f-droid.org/repository/browse/?fdfilter=32c3&fdid=org.ligi.scr) or even an interactive [map](https://f-droid.org/repository/browse/?fdfilter=32c3&fdid=de.c3nav.droid) with navigation mode.
 These all are available in form of [webapps](https://c3nav.de/), too.